marshmallow-code/flask-smorest/docs/etag.rst

 :meth:`Blueprint.etag <Blueprint.etag>` decorator.
 It can be disabled globally with the `ETAG_DISABLED` application parameter.

-`flask-rest-api` provides helpers to compute ETag, but ultimately, only the developer knows what data is relevant to use as ETag source, so there can be manual work involved.
+`flask-smorest` provides helpers to compute ETag, but ultimately, only the developer knows what data is relevant to use as ETag source, so there can be manual work involved.